athphane/userbot/README.md

 form the [Spotify Developer Portal]('https://developer.spotify.com/dashboard/applications) and add them into your userbot.ini file.

-On the Spotify developer portal, make sure to set your application `Redirect URL` to 'http://localhost:8888/callback'.
+On the Spotify developer portal, make sure to set your application `Redirect URI` to 'http://localhost:8888/callback'.

 Now is a good time